basarat/typescript-book/docs/types/type-system.md

 * The type system in typescript is designed to be *optional* so that *your javascript is typescript*.
 * TypeScript does not block *JavaScript emit* in the presence of Type Errors, allowing you to *progressively update your JS to TS*.

 In this section we will take a shallow dive into the syntax as well as the semantics of the TypeScript type system.
+This way you can start using these in your code immediately and see the benefit.
 This will prepare you for a deeper dive later.

 ## Annotation
 As mentioned before Types are annotated using `:TypeAnnotation` syntax.
 Anything that is available in the type declaration space can be used as a Type Annotation.